 102.6 modify as shown

-In a broadcast HE NDP Announcement frame that has more than one STA Info field with a value other than 2047 in the AID11 field, the Nc field indicates the number of columns, Nc, in the compressed beamforming feedback matrix and is set to Nc – 1.
+In a broadcast HE NDP Announcement frame that has more than one STA Info field with a value other than 2047 in the AID11 field, if the Feedback Type subfield indicates SU or MU, the Nc field indicates the number of columns, Nc, in the compressed beamforming feedback matrix and is set to Nc – 1, and if the Feedback Type subfield indicates CQI, the Nc Index subfield indicates the number of space time streams, Nc, in the CQI Report minus 1.
 In an individually addressed HE NDP Announcement frame that has only one STA Info field with a value other than 2047 in the AID11 field, the Nc field is reserved.

 361.24 remove underline under Nc.